 This is probably the hardest part of writing, and, yet, it might be the most important part as well.
 In any case, you have to have your work reviewed by others.

-After all, that’s who you’re writing for anyways: others.
-So, while you do need the talent necessary to get your ideas down in a proper manner, the way you yourself perceive your writing is, more or less, meaningless.
+After all, that’s who you’re writing for anyway: others.
+So, while you do need the talent necessary to get your ideas down in a proper manner, the way you perceive your writing is, more or less, meaningless.

 In short, it’s only good writing if others believe it to be good writing.
 So, get others involved and see if they can help you clean anything up.
 Odds are, they’ll be of great assistance to you.